IGS/Chiron/README.md

 Second, you can launch an interactive session for any of the tools within a Docker image.

+# Get on a cloud machine (optional)

+If you want to run things on a cloud machine, you can [launch an Amazon Virtual Machine](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/).
+To just run on your local machine instead, skip to the next step.

 # Try an interactive session

 If you want to use a specific tool's docker image, you'll need to first make sure you have